Skip to Content

 Point zone defense

-The point zone defense is a basketball defensive strategy that primarily seeks to prevent dribble penetration with on-ball pressure, hinder low post touches, and influence contested jump shots to ultimately disrupt offensive scoring opportunities near the basket or near the perimeter areas of the court.
+The point zone defense is a basketball strategy that primarily seeks to prevent dribble penetration with on-ball pressure, hinder low post touches, and influence contested jump shots to ultimately disrupt offensive scoring opportunities near the basket or near the perimeter areas of the court.

 Box and 1 defense